dotnet/runtime/src/libraries/Fuzzing/README.md

 ### Prerequisites

-Build the runtime if haven't already:
+Build the runtime if you haven't already:
 ```cmd
 ./build.cmd clr+libs -rc release
 ```